About Us

 Nick has a bachelor’s degree in Government from Harvard University, where he graduated cum laude and Phi Beta Kappa, as well as a master’s degree in Urban Planning and Policy from the University of Illinois at Chicago.
 Since 1997 he and his wife, Beth, have lived in Columbia, where they raised their two (now-adult) sons and where they currently enjoy exploring the outdoors on the area’s beautiful hiking and biking trails.

-JOSH WRIGHT, LOCAL FOOD SYSTEMS COORDINATOR
+BRADY MCNELLIS, LOCAL FOOD SYSTEM COORDINATOR